studio24/mac-setup/dev-team.md

 ```

 You then need to select a Powerline font in iTerm (Preferences > Profile > Text). `Noto Mono for Powerline` is recommended.

-## PHPStorm

-When you setup PHPStorm install the following plugins (Settings > Plugins):

-* Laravel Idea (we have commercial licenses for the Dev Team)
-* Symfony Plugin

-Restart PHPStorm to activate plugins.

-Login to your JetBrains account to activate commercial plugins.

 ## Optional software